 When is an annexe not an annexe?
 The Planning Inspectorate considers.

-- The floor space dedicated to residential use within the annex would not be unduly large in comparison to the associated dwelling.
+- Relative floor space: the area dedicated to residential use within the annexe would not be unduly large in comparison to the associated dwelling.

 Posted on: 23/01/2019

 This article is for general guidance only.
 It provides useful information in a concise form.
 Action should not be taken without obtaining specific legal advice.